prince0010/Flutter-System---Updated/README.md

-# policesystem
+# Flutter Police System

-A new Flutter project.
+A Flutter project that is a LAN based software in process.

 ## Getting Started